 I’m sure some of you reading this have heard the Navy term “Kiddie Cruiser” but many of you may have not.
 I’m a “Kiddie Cruiser” and a few of my Yorktown shipmates are “Kiddie Cruisers”.
 I’m almost certain “Kiddie Cruiser” was never an official Navy term and I don’t know if it even exists in today’s Navy.
 I doubt it.
 Back in my days of serving in the Navy it was a very well known term and applied to a certain group of very young sailors.

-When I enlisted in 1962, for a young enlistee to qualify as a “Kiddie Cruiser” in the Navy he had to be over the age of 16 but under the age of 18; had to have written permission from his parents to enlist; being only 17 years old there was almost a 100% certainty that he was a high school dropout; and, finally because the young enlistee was a high school dropout the Navy recruiter could not guarantee him anything in the way of trade school after boot camp.
-The only thing at this stage of the “Kiddie Cruiser’s” life in the Navy that Uncle Sam would promise was what was then called “three hots and a cot” translated to maybe 3 meals a day and maybe somewhere to sleep.
-In addition the U.S. Navy offered an ironclad promise that a “Kiddie Cruiser’s” love affair with the Navy would end on the day before the “Kiddie Cruiser’s” 21st birthday (more to say about this at later).
+When I enlisted in 1962, for a young enlistee to qualify as a “Kiddie Cruiser” in the Navy he had to be over the age of 16 but under the age of 18; had to have written permission from his parents to enlist; being only 17 years old there was high probability that he was a high school dropout; and, finally, if the young enlistee was a high school dropout, the Navy recruiter could not guarantee him anything in the way of trade school after boot camp.
+The only thing at this stage of the “Kiddie Cruiser’s” life in the Navy that Uncle Sam would promise was what was then called “three hots and a cot”, translated to maybe 3 meals a day and maybe somewhere to sleep.
+In addition the U.S. Navy offered an ironclad promise that a “Kiddie Cruiser’s” love affair with the Navy would end on the day before the “Kiddie Cruiser’s” 21st birthday (more to say about this later).

 A common thread in the “Kiddie Cruiser” Club was that many of us found our way to a military recruiting office because we were down on our luck for one reason or another.
 Obviously being a high school dropout was a strike against most of us as well and some of us had been in trouble for one reason or another, maybe also being homeless, etc. In my era, drugs were not a big part of society so they played no role in our destiny.

-I mention the above, because when I was at the Navy Recruiting office I knew darn well that I would flunk the physical but I was at such a low place in my young life that I really didn’t care about anything and was at the end of my rope.
+I mention the above, because when I was at the Navy Recruiting office I knew darn well that I would flunk the physical but I was at such a low place in my young life that I really didn’t care about anything, was at the end of my rope and was looking for any escape from my situation.
 So, the paperwork is completed, my parents signed for me to go into the Navy and now it is time for the physical.

 Two days later I was on a bus from Des Moines, Iowa, to Kansas City, Missouri where I was sworn into the United States Navy on June 20, 1962.